krinetic1234/DiligenceDynamics/README.md

 You also need to add your secret keys to the `AI-server/rag_pipeline/process_RAG.py` and `AI-server/rag_pipeline/run_RAG.py` files

-NOTE: If you're working with authentication (login/signup), install Firebase's CLI to start a local Firebase emulator where you can view authentication data:
-- `npm install -g firebase-tools`
-- `firebase emulators:start`

 The web app will be accessible at https://localhost:3000.
 To recap, once all packages are installed for both the web app and the backend (like cs224g environment), you need to do 'npm run dev' from the root and 'python server.py' from the ai folder.